Dylan-Speight/definitely_not_etsy/README.md

 Design choices // Accessability // Usability // Performance // Challenges (Should have utilised something like bootstrap/bulma - made reused all own elements and used significantly more time that would have + result wasn't as nice since no time to really refine it > Some user stories a bit limited in scope, didn't really take into account what it meant in rails to view store products - should have been view store, THEN view products in store, THEN add products to store)

 ### Workflow Diagram of the User Journey/s

+### Application Architecture (SAQ 8 & 9)
+*8. Describe the architecture of your App.*
+*9. Explain the different high-level components (abstractions) in your App.*

+### Database Design (SAQ 11-13)
+*11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).*
+*12. Discuss the database relations to be implemented.*
+*13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.*

+- *User Model*
+    - devise
+        - FILL OUT DEVISE MODEL STUFF
+    - has_one :store
+        - A user can choose to have a store. has_one specifies a one-to-one relationship i.e. a user can only have one store.
+Without specific validation it allows the user to exist without any link to a store i.e. in this circumstance, a user can have a store, but does not have to.
+    - has_many :orders
+        - A user can make many different product orders.
+This relationship enables users to access their own previous order details by pulling all order table entries referencing for that specific user_id
+- *Store Model*
+    - belongs_to :user
+        - A store must belong to a user.
+For a entry to be created in the Store table, it must reference a user_id.
+This means a person visiting the site cannot create a store without first creating a regular user account.
+This provides a layer of authentication and prevents stores from easily being spam created.
+    - has_many :products
+        - A store can have many products.
+This relationship is relatively self-explanatory.
+Any store should be able to stock many different items.
+Any other relationship would not really make sense here.

+### Test Driven Development (SAQ 20)
+*20. Provide an overview and description of your Testing process.*

+Rspec logger file.
+What we would have done if time permitted.

+TDD and how that SHOULD influence design and code building from the ground up.

 ### Future Development